Thank you to Campus Fine Wines, 2013-14 season sponsor of Athenaeum programs!

 Sponsor: Dr. Joseph A. Chazan.
 Made possible in part by Susan Jaffe Tane and several friends of the Athenaeum who wish to remain anonymous

-Mon 4/7, 7pm: co-presented with Trinity Repertory Company (takes place in the Dowling Theater at Trinity Rep), playwright and Trinity Rep resident actor Stephen Thorne and Brown University Professor of American Civilization Susan Smulyan in a salon conversation, “Girl Power: The Girl Detective in American Literature and Her Impact on American Culture,” moderated by Athenaeum Director of Programs and Public Engagement Christina Bevilacqua; presented in connection with the world premiere of Thorne’s new play Veronica Meadows, on stage at Trinity 4/3-5/4.
+Mon 4/7, 7pm: co-presented with Trinity Repertory Company (takes place in the Dowling Theater at Trinity Rep), playwright and Trinity Rep resident actor Stephen Thorne and Brown University Professor of American Civilization Susan Smulyan in a salon conversation, "Girl Power: The Girl Detective in American Literature and Her Impact on American Culture," moderated by Athenaeum Director of Programs and Public Engagement Christina Bevilacqua; presented in connection with the world premiere of Thorne’s new play Veronica Meadows, on stage at Trinity 4/3-5/4.
 Girl detective Veronica Meadows and her gal pal Ginny have been sleuthing and solving small town crimes for as long as anyone can remember.
 Time and again, they stop the evil-doers in their tracks and heroically save the day.
 That is, until the day our plucky girl detective stops following her predicable habits and takes a dangerous turn into the unknown.
-Join us to consider the interplay of themes and ideas in both Thorne’s script and the literature that inspired it.
-Tickets and more on the play: trinityrep.com.
+Join us to consider the interplay of themes and ideas in both Thorne's script and the literature that inspired it.
+Salon is free but reservations are requested, please rsvp to email@example.com.
+Learn more about the play and purchase tickets here: trinityrep.com.
 Takes place at Trintity Repertory Company, 201 Washington St., Providence.

 Thurs 4/10, 7pm: Historian David Kertzer on his new book The Pope and Mussolini: the Secret History of Pius XI and the Rise of Fascism in Europe.
 The Pope and Mussolini tells the story of two men who came to power in 1922, and together changed the course of twentieth-century history.
 Pius XI was scholarly and devout, "Il Duce" thuggish and profane.
 Yet they shared a distrust of democracy and a visceral hatred of Communism, were both fiercely protective of the powers of their offices, and each relied on the other to consolidate his power and achieve his political goals.
 In a challenge to the conventional history of this period, Kertzer shows Pius XI's crucial role in making Mussolini's dictatorship possible and keeping him in power.
 In exchange for Vatican support, Mussolini restored many of the privileges the Church had lost and gave in to the pope's demands that the police enforce Catholic morality.
 Yet in the last years of his life—as the Italian dictator grew ever closer to Hitler—the pontiff’s faith in this treacherous bargain started to waver.
 With his health failing, he began to lash out at the Duce and threatened to denounce Mussolini’s anti-Semitic racial laws before it was too late.
 Horrified by the threat to the Church-Fascist alliance, the Vatican’s inner circle, including the future Pope Pius XII, struggled to restrain the headstrong pope from destroying a partnership that had served both the Church and the dictator for many years.
 More: davidkertzer.com.